jonathanturcotte/qclass/README.md

  which runs uglifyjs on the source, and then bundles it once.

 ### Cookies
+A goal of this project is to integrate it with Queen's Single Sign-On system.
+Until then, however, authentication has been stubbed using a cookie with a 'netID' field.

-Authentication stub - server parses the netID cookie To set from the client side, just run Cookies.set('netID', '12ozs'); with whatever netID you actually want in place of netID.
+To set the cookie from the client side, just run Cookies.set('netID', 'NETID'); with whatever netID you actually want in place of NETID.
 Cookies is a global, so either manual setting through the developer console or calling it in client code works

+Currently valid netIDs are:

+#### Professor NetIDs
+1pvb69,
+10yfl1,
+15jc3,
+10boo3,
+12hdm

+#### Student NetIDs
+12cjd2,
+12ozs,
+11jlt10

-### Running on Linux AWS
+### Running on the Linux AWS
 #### Location
 The project is located on the AWS server under `/opt/Q-Clicker-Web`